-Yadilette Rivera-Colón, PhD, is an Assistant Professor of Biology and Undergraduate Science Program Coordinator at Bay Path University.
-She teaches Applied DNA Biology for the Applied Laboratory Science & Operations graduate program.
+Yadilette Rivera-Colón, PhD, is an Assistant Professor of Biology and Undergraduate Science Program Research Coordinator at Bay Path University.
+She teaches biochemistry and biotechnology courses in the Residential College undergraduate program.

 As a researcher, Dr. Rivera-Colón has presented various projects and she also collaborated with undergraduate students on published articles such as "The structure of N-acetylgalactosamine-6-sulfatase and implications for chondroitin-6-sulfate degradation in Mucopolysaccharidosis IVA (MPS IVA)."
 In addition, she has won many honors and awards, including best posters and fellowship grants.